bebnkarnate/io_ssx2012/README.md

 # SSX 2012 Importer

-A Blender addon for importing assets from **SSX** (2012, EA Sports, Xbox 360/mobile).
+A Blender addon for importing assets from **SSX** (2012, EA Sports, Android/PS3/Xbox 360).
 It reads the game's proprietary `.geom`, `.crsf`, `.gtf`, and `.xpr` formats directly and reconstructs meshes, skin weights, skeletons, and textures inside Blender.

 ## What it imports